 Centrelink can pay FTB by…

 - a lump sum,

 - a lump sum.

-Note: For FTB lump sum claims for the 2009-10 financial year onwards, lump sum payments will not be processed until the claimant (and their partner if they have one) have lodged an income tax return for the same financial year as the claim, or have notified the FAO that they are not required to do so.
+Note: FTB lump sum claims will not be processed until the individual (and their partner if they have one) have lodged an income tax return for the same financial year as the claim, or have notified Centrelink that they are not required to do so.

-If a claimant lodges a combination claim for both a past period and instalments, both the lump sum payment and instalments of FTB are paid by direct credit following determination of the claim.
+If an individual lodges a combination claim for both a past period and instalments, both the lump sum payment and instalments of FTB are paid by direct credit following determination of the claim.